zcyy0/Geometry-GRPO/README.md

 | **reward/synthesis/difficulty 2** |0.372| 0.728 |
 | **reward/synthesis/difficulty 3** | 0.266 | 0.640|

-I sampled some geometry problems that the model got wrong, and found a few patterns.
+I sampled some geometry problems that the model got wrong, and found two patterns.
 #### Pattern 1: Hallucination
 - Sample problem 1:
 In the figure, angle 1 = 123.
 Find the measure of angle 6